ChewingPencils/sequential_due_app_tasks/sequential due app tasks.md

 ----

 NB: The string of spaces separating two URLS are not required.
 It is for appearance only.
+For some reason, the Mac app ignores encoded carriage returns.
+If you're only using the iOS aps, you can replace all of the separating %20 and %2520 with %5Cr and %255Cr.

 [1]: http://appcubby.com/launch-center/